matijakolaric-com/django-music-publisher/docs/manual_useradmin.rst

 .. warning::
-    If you have deployed DMP to Heroku, the password you used for the superuser account was written in plain text to the settings.
+    If you have deployed DMP to Heroku, the password you used for the superuser account was written in plain text to the config variables.
     It is strongly recommended that you change the password upon the first login.